spark148/new_glmdr/README.md

 ## Illustrative Example

-Example 1: Completely Degenerate Logistic Regression

-We show that our model-based solution to the complete separation problem works, and that it provides narrower confidence intervals than competing methods.
-The data is constructed below.
+We provide our model-based solution to the completely degenerate logistic regression example.
+The data looks like below.

 ![Plot of quadratic](glmdr_example_dat.png)

-This data exhibits complete separation and \code{glm} provides a useless error message.
+This data exhibits a complete separation and `glm` fails to provide useful information with error messages.
-[Add more description].
+Specifically, MLE in the Barndorff-Nielsen completion is completely degenerate and this model has no identifiable parameters.
+Yet, we can still make a valid inference using one-sided confidence interval for mean value paraemters.

 ```r
 attach(quadratic)